109 years ago, on 23 June 1912, a man was born who would profoundly shape our modern world. His name was Alan Turing.

 Turing harnessed this new computing power for his own research into the mysteries of growth in biology.
 Using the computer, he investigated processes including pattern formation in animals and the development of embryos.
 He became fascinated by mathematical patterns in nature and developed a theory that the seeds in a sunflower head followed the Fibonacci sequence, where each digit is the sum of the two before.

 In 2012, people worldwide grew sunflowers to investigate this theory.
 The data gathered by the project backed up Turing’s findings and raised new questions.
 Researchers kept one sunflower head because, unusually, it does not have a Fibonacci structure.
-Recently we added this sunflower to the Science and Industry Museum’s collection to demonstrate the breadth of areas in which Turing’s work in Manchester has impacted on our understanding of the world.
+In 2021, we added this sunflower to the Science and Industry Museum’s collection to demonstrate the breadth of areas in which Turing’s work in Manchester has impacted on our understanding of the world.

 Turing continued to have cordial personal and professional relationships with his former Bletchley Park and GCHQ colleagues after the war.
-The University of Manchester has kindly lent the Science and Industry Museum letters sent between Turing and Eric Jones, director of GCHQ, in 1952, which are also on display in the exhibition.
+The University of Manchester kindly lent the Science and Industry Museum letters sent between Turing and Eric Jones, director of GCHQ, in 1952, which were also on display in the exhibition.

 In 1952, however, Turing’s life changed when he was convicted for having a sexual relationship with a man.
 To avoid prison, Turing accepted ‘treatment’ with female hormones.
 At this time, homosexuals had been made ineligible for security clearance and his consultancy work with GCHQ had to end.
 Two years later, shortly before his 42nd birthday, he was found dead at home.
 The full circumstances surrounding his death are unclear, but the official verdict was suicide.
 How much more this remarkable man could have contributed to knowledge and society we will never know.